freddycastro11/freddycastro11/README.md

 ![](https://media2.giphy.com/media/cID9NShVKKjHs5ygCP/giphy.gif)

-- ⚡ I am a third year student of Computer and Network Engineering
+- ⚡ I am a fourth year Computer and Network Engineering student.
 - 🍕 All the repositories are university works with all the effort possible, I hope you like them!
 - 🚀 Email: Freddyenrique2000@gmail.com